mev0lent/forensic-log-tracker/README.md

 ### `config/explanations.yaml`

-This file maps commands (and their flags) to **German legal explanations**.
+This file maps commands (and their flags) to **formal explanations**.

-> Explanations are written in formal legal German.
+> Explanations are written in formal terms.
 You can expand this YAML to include more tools and options.

 ---